Financial Literacy: Money Facts You Should Know

 Make a budget

 When you earn money, either through an allowance or a job such as babysitting or mowing lawns, it’s helpful to set up a budget, which can keep you on track with saving a portion of your money and affording things you want to buy.
-Learn more about keeping a budget and see samples here.
+Learn more about keeping a budget here.